-After a short delay, the officer came back on the line.
+After a short delay, the officer comes back on the line.

 “Yes, Father.
 An 18-year-old Timothy Castle drowned at Zuma Beach on Wednesday.
 He was pronounced dead at St John’s.
 His body is still in the Emergency Department.”

-The boys looked anxiously as I hung up.
-“You were right.
+The boys look anxiously as I hang up.
+“You’re right.
 He drowned yesterday.
 He’s at St John’s Hospital.”

-“Can we go see him, Father?” one asked me.
+“Can we go see him, Father?” one asks me.